-The triangle is typically defined as spanning from Las Vegas, Nevada in the southeast to Fresno, California in the west, and to Reno, Nevada at the top.
+The triangle is typically defined as Las Vegas, Nevada in the southeast to Fresno, California in the west, and Reno, Nevada at the top.
 Within this rugged wilderness is the mysterious, top-secret Area 51.
-Along with the dozens of conspiracy theories which include UFO’s and paranormal activity that surrounds the air force base, similar theories have long been considered regarding the Nevada Triangle.
+Along with the dozens of conspiracy theories that include UFOs and paranormal activity surrounding the air force base, similar theories have long been considered regarding the Nevada Triangle.

-Throughout these many years, many of the missing planes were flown by experienced pilots and disappeared under mysterious circumstances, with the wreckage never found.
+Many of the missing planes were flown by experienced pilots throughout these many years and disappeared under mysterious circumstances, with the wreckage never found.

-An extensive search mission began the very next day when nine B-24 Bombers were sent out to find the missing plane.
+An extensive search mission began the next day when nine B-24 Bombers were sent out to find the missing plane.
 However, rather than finding it, yet another bomber went missing.
 On the morning of December 6, 1943, Squadron Commander Captain William Darden lifted off along with eight other B-24s.
-Captain Darden, his airplane, and remaining crew would not be seen again until 1955 when Huntington Lake reservoir was drained for repairs to the dam.
+Captain Darden, his airplane, and the remaining crew would not be seen until 1955, when Huntington Lake reservoir was drained for repairs to the dam.

-The investigation into the loss of the second bomber stated that Darden had experienced high wind turbulence and began to lose hydraulic pressure.
-When the captain saw what looked like a snow-covered clearing he told his crew to bail out but only two jumped.
+The investigation into the second bomber’s loss stated that Darden had experienced high wind turbulence and began to lose hydraulic pressure.
+When the captain saw what looked like a snow-covered clearing, he told his crew to bail out, but only two jumped.
 The investigation stated that the pilot must have mistaken the frozen lake for a clearing; however, the two soldiers who parachuted from the plane and survived made statements that the lake was not frozen.
 When the plane was finally found, it was resting 190 feet below the water with its five crew members still at their stations.

-In the meantime, Clinton Hester, the father of the co-pilot, Robert Hester in the first missing plane began a private search for his son that would last for the next 14 years.
-When he died of a heart attack in 1959, he still had not found his son or any evidence of the missing plane.
-A year later, however, it would be found in July 1960 by to United States Geological Survey researchers who were working in a remote section of the High Sierra, west of LeConte Canyon in Sequoia and Kings Canyon National Parks.
+In the meantime, Clinton Hester, the co-pilot’s father, Robert Hester, in the first missing plane, began a private search for his son that would last for the next 14 years.
+When he died of a heart attack in 1959, he still had not found his son or any missing plane evidence.
+A year later, however, it would be found in July 1960 by United States Geological Survey researchers working in a remote section of the High Sierra, west of LeConte Canyon in Sequoia and Kings Canyon National Parks.
 There, they found airplane wreckage in and near an unnamed lake.
 Later, Army investigators revealed the wreckage to be that of the first missing bomber piloted by 2nd Lieutenant Willis Turvey and co-piloted by 2nd Lieutenant Robert M. Hester.
 The lake is now known as Hester Lake.

 Another military plane went missing on May 9, 1957, when Air Force Lieutenant David Steeves was piloting a T-33 training jet.
-Taking off from Hamilton Air Force Base, near San Francisco, on a flight to Arizona, the plane disappeared.
+Taking off from Hamilton Air Force Base, near San Francisco, the plane disappeared on a flight to Arizona.
 After a thorough search without success, the Air Force declared the 23-year-old pilot officially dead.
 However, 54 days later, the pilot reappeared.
-Guant and dressed in tattered and filthy clothing, he had made his way to a camp in the backcountry of Kings Canyon National Park, east of Fresno, California.
+Guant and dressed in tattered and filthy clothing, he had made his way to a camp in Kings Canyon National Park’s backcountry, east of Fresno, California.

-He described that when something in the plane exploded he briefly black out, but came to in time to eject from the plane, badly injuring both ankles when he landed.
+He described that when something in the plane exploded, he briefly blackout but came to in time to eject from the plane, badly injuring both ankles when he landed.
 Dragging his parachute to help him keep warm, he crawled over 20 miles in the freezing temperatures at 12,000 feet elevation for 15 days without food or shelter.
-Finally, he came upon an abandoned National Park Service cabin, where he found a few cans of food as well as a fishing equipment.
+Finally, he came upon an abandoned National Park Service cabin, where he found a few cans of food and fishing equipment.
 He then survived by fishing and killed a deer with his pistol.
-After regaining some of his strength tried to make it to civilization, during which time, he nearly drowned in the Kings River, before stumbling upon a pack-train guide who took him by horse to civilization.
-Though clearly a brave man, there were some who questioned his story due to his disappearance occurring in the midst of the Cold War and because no remains of his plane could be found.
-It wasn’t until 1977 that Boy Scouts found the canopy of his jet, but the plane’s wreckage has never been found.
+After regaining some of his strength tried to make it to civilization, during which time, he nearly drowned in the Kings River before stumbling upon a pack-train guide who took him by horse to civilization.
+Though clearly a brave man, some questioned his story due to his disappearance occurring in the midst of the Cold War and because no remains of his plane could be found.
+It wasn’t until 1977 that Boy Scouts found his jet’s canopy, but the plane’s wreckage has never been found.